George H. W. Bush: Judicial appointments

 Bush appointed two justices to the Supreme Court of the United States.
-In 1990, Bush appointed a largely unknown state appellate judge, David Souter, to replace liberal icon William Brennan.
-Souter was easily confirmed and served until 2009, but joined the liberal bloc of the court, disappointing Bush.
+In 1990, Bush appointed a largely unknown state appellate judge, David Souter, to replace liberal icon William J. Brennan Jr. Souter was easily confirmed and served until 2009, but joined the liberal bloc of the court, disappointing Bush.
 In 1991, Bush nominated conservative federal judge Clarence Thomas to succeed Thurgood Marshall, a long-time liberal stalwart.
 Thomas, the former head of the Equal Employment Opportunity Commission (EEOC), faced heavy opposition in the Senate, as well as from pro-choice groups and the NAACP.
 His nomination faced another difficulty when Anita Hill accused Thomas of having sexually harassed her during his time as the chair of EEOC.
 Thomas won confirmation in a narrow 52–48 vote; 43 Republicans and 9 Democrats voted to confirm Thomas's nomination, while 46 Democrats and 2 Republicans voted against confirmation.
 Thomas became one of the most conservative justices of his era.

 Other issues

 Bush's education platform consisted mainly of offering federal support for a variety of innovations, such as open enrollment, incentive pay for outstanding teachers, and rewards for schools that improve performance with underprivileged children.
 Though Bush did not pass a major educational reform package during his presidency, his ideas influenced later reform efforts, including Goals 2000 and the No Child Left Behind Act.
-Bush signed the Immigration Act of 1990, which led to a 40 percent increase in legal immigration to the United States.
+Bush signed the Immigration Act of 1990, which led to a 40% increase in legal immigration to the United States.
 The act more than doubled the number of visas given to immigrants on the basis of job skills.
 In the wake of the savings and loan crisis, Bush proposed a $50 billion package to rescue the savings and loans industry, and also proposed the creation of the Office of Thrift Supervision to regulate the industry.
 Congress passed the Financial Institutions Reform, Recovery, and Enforcement Act of 1989, which incorporated most of Bush's proposals.